karlssberg/Motiv/README.md

 #### Strongly typed proposition

-You will likely want to encapsulate propositions for reuse across your application.
+You will likely want to reuse propositions across your application.
 For this you typically have two options, which is to either return `Spec` instances from members of POCO objects, or to derive from the `Spec<TModel>` or `Spec<TModel, TMetadata>` class (the former being merely syntactic sugar for `Spec<TModel, string>`).
 By creating a new class that derives from `Spec<TModel>` or `Spec<TModel, TMetadata>`, the proposition becomes a unique type within the type-system, which is necessary in some situation, such as with dependency injection frameworks.
 Using the above classes will help you to maintain a separation of concerns and also raise the conspicuity of important